matrix-org/matrix.org/jekyll/_posts/guides/2016-10-18-e2e_implementation.rst

 Creating and registering one-time keys
 --------------------------------------

-At first start, and at regular intervals thereafter\ [#]_, the client should check how many one-time keys the homeserver has stored for it, and, if necessary, generate and upload some more.
+At first start, the client should check how many one-time keys the homeserver has stored for it, and, if necessary, generate and upload some more.

-.. [#] Every 10 minutes is suggested.

 The number of one-time keys currently stored is returned by ``POST /_matrix/client/unstable/keys/upload``.
 (Post an empty JSON object ``{}`` if you don’t want to upload the device keys.)

+However, a client should not rely on this in order to find out how many one-time keys are left on the homeserver during runtime.
+Instead, it should do so by inspecting the ``device_one_time_keys_count`` property of a ``/sync/`` response, and upload more when it deems necessary.

 The maximum number of active keys supported by libolm is returned by ``olm_account_max_number_of_one_time_keys``.
 The client should try to